 There are a few ways to reduce the attraction of bees to your property.
 One thing to do is limit the amount of flowers in close proximity to the house.
 Design your landscape in such a way that most of your flowering shrubs and blooming flowers are as far away from entrances and walkways as possible.
 You may also keep standing water to a minimum and remove any unnecessary sources of water.
 This includes your rain guttering on the house.
 Keep it free of debris so water is flowing properly.

-ChemTec is prepared to help you get rid of the bees on your property.
+ChemTec Pest Control is prepared to offer bee control services for your property.
 We will send a trained technician to your home and perform and inspection and locate the hive and identify which species of bee is infesting your property.
 ChemTec will then schedule a skilled beekeeper to come and remove the bees and hive and relocate them to a more suitable location.

 Latest News & Blogs